tsjk/docker-core-lightning/README.md

   `bitcoin-rpcconnect` and `bitcoin-rpcport` can be set to their common values; `127.0.0.1` and `8332`, respectively.

-In addition to wiring access to the daemon in, you also need to set `bitcoin-rpcuser` and `bitcoin-rpcpassword` to the username and password combination that the bitcoin daemon expects.
+In addition to wiring access to the daemon in, you also need to set the credentials needed for making requests.
+This can also be done by either setting the docker environment variables `NETWORK_RPCD_USER` and `NETWORK_RPCD_PASSWORD` together with `NETWORK_RPCD_AUTH_SET=true`, or by setting `bitcoin-rpcuser` and `bitcoin-rpcpassword` directly in the configuration file together with setting the docker environment variable `NETWORK_RPCD_AUTH_SET` to `false`.

 ### Tor
 To have access to a Tor daemon in the container you need to wire that in as